ucsecurityteam/openapi-rpc-node/README.md

     }
   ```
 - Database, database cluster mapping
-    Each db has a unique ID, this would be present in global config and you would refer to it with this `ID` in your codebase too.
+    Each DB has a unique ID, this would be present in the global config and you would refer to it with this `ID` in your codebase too.
 It would be of this format: <db_type>_<db_name>.
-Example, if you are connecting to `my_test_database` database in mongodb, then the global config should have this key `mongodb_my_test_database`.
+For example, if you are connecting to `my_test_database` database in MongoDB, then the global config should have this key `mongodb_my_test_database`.

     ```Javascript
     "mongodb_my_test_database": {